phil-rice/focuson/tutorial/counter/README.md

 In this case it's not too challenging (there are helper methods: see the tictactoe example/tutorial) but when we get to doing three or four it will become challenging and the readability will suffer

+# Wrapping it up

+We can find the final code [here](https://github.com/phil-rice/ts-lens-react/tree/master/examples/state/counter)